Moshe Carmel

-Background
+Biography

 Born in Mińsk Mazowiecki in the Russian Empire (today in Poland), Carmel emigrated to Mandate Palestine in 1924 when he was 13 years old.
 He was a founding member of kibbutz Na'an, and was active in the HaNoar HaOved VeHaLomed youth movement.
 Between 1939 and 1941 he was imprisoned by the British authorities.
-During the 1948 Arab–Israeli war, he was commander of the Carmeli Brigade, which was especially known for Operation Hiram.
+During the 1948 Palestine war, he was commander of the Carmeli Brigade, participating in the Battle of Haifa and Operation Hiram.